The Financial Accountability Regime (FAR Bill) Draws Closer

 • Key Changes from BEAR to FAR include an increased focus on enforcement outcomes, all directors and most senior executives will become accountable persons subjected to broad obligations, and remuneration of accountable persons will see updated minimum requirements.

-In February 2019, The Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry (AKA the Hayne Royal Commission in reference to commissioner Kenneth Hayne) made several recommendations in its final report of the banking and superannuation industry.
+In February 2019, The Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry (AKA the Hayne Royal Commission in reference to commissioner Kenneth Hayne) made several recommendations in its final report of the Australian financial services industry.

 A significant outcome of the Hayne commission's recommendations was the Financial Accountability Regime Bill 2023 (FAR) that replaces the Banking Executive Accountability Regime (BEAR).
 On 5 September 2023, the Commonwealth Parliament passed the FAR, which then received Royal Assent on 14 September 2023.